How are home carers insured?

 Deciding to bring on care at home for a loved one can be an emotional process.
 Because of this, you want the logistics to be as easy as possible.
 Having said that, it is also important not to leave essential factors to chance, such as checking that your carer is adequately insured.

-Using an agency removes the need to advertise or find a carer on your own.
+Using an introductory care agency removes the need to advertise or find a carer on your own.
 Agencies will ensure that any carer in their portfolio is properly insured, qualified and equipped to do the job at hand.
+By taking this on yourself, you could leave yourself exposed to an additional cost of care you may not have considered

 Choose the right agency and its staff should take care of everything from sourcing a good match to dealing with taxes and insurance.